DimaKajola/ngOrderObjectBy/README.md

 ## Synopsis

-This filter was [created by **Justin Klemm**](http://justinklemm.com/angularjs-filter-ordering-objects-ngrepeat/) because the default Angular orderBy filter fails to sort properly Objects of Objects in the context of ngRepeat.
+This original filter was [created by **Justin Klemm**](http://justinklemm.com/angularjs-filter-ordering-objects-ngrepeat/) because the default Angular orderBy filter fails to sort properly Objects of Objects in the context of ngRepeat.

+This fork is used to sort the list of objects by secondary property name.

 ## Use

-Install as Bower dependency: ```bower install angular-order-object-by```.
+Install as Bower dependency: ```bower install https://github.com/DimaKajola/ngOrderObjectBy```.

 Include on your Angular module's dependencies: